8 reasons you sweat

 The beer you drink with that curry could also make you sweat by widening blood vessels in your skin.
 Even your morning coffee can cause you to sweat, because caffeine stimulates the sweat glands as well.

-What to do about it: The simplest thing to do is to stop eating spicy foods, but sweating while you eat may also be a side effect of salivary gland or neck surgery, which botulinum toxin injections can sometimes treat.
+What to do about it: The simplest thing to do is to cut down or stop eating spicy foods.
+Sweating while you eat may also be a side effect of salivary gland or neck surgery, which botulinum toxin injections can sometimes treat.
 If alcohol is making you sweat and you can't stop drinking on your own, ask your doctor about help cutting back.